George C. Marshall: Relief of General MacArthur

-Increasingly concerned about public statements from MacArthur, commander of United Nations Command forces fighting in the Korean War, which contradicted President Truman's on prosecution of the war, on the morning of April 6, 1951, Truman held a meeting with Marshall, Chairman of the Joint Chiefs of Staff Omar Bradley, Secretary of State Dean Acheson and advisor W. Averell Harriman to discuss whether MacArthur should be removed from command.
+Increasingly concerned about public statements from MacArthur, commander of United Nations Command forces fighting in the Korean War, which contradicted President Truman's on prosecution of the war, on the morning of 6 April 1951, Truman held a meeting with Marshall, Chairman of the Joint Chiefs of Staff Omar Bradley, Secretary of State Dean Acheson, and advisor W. Averell Harriman to discuss whether MacArthur should be removed from command.

 Harriman was emphatically in favor of MacArthur's relief, but Bradley opposed it.
 Marshall asked for more time to consider the matter.
 Acheson was in favor but did not disclose this, instead warning Truman that if he did it, MacArthur's relief would cause "the biggest fight of your administration."
 At another meeting the following day, Marshall and Bradley continued to oppose MacArthur's relief.
-On April 8, the Joint Chiefs of Staff met with Marshall, and each expressed the view that MacArthur's relief was desirable from a "military point of view," suggesting that "if MacArthur were not relieved, a large segment of our people would charge that civil authorities no longer controlled the military."
+On 8 April, the Joint Chiefs of Staff met with Marshall, and each expressed the view that MacArthur's relief was desirable from a "military point of view," suggesting that "if MacArthur were not relieved, a large segment of our people would charge that civil authorities no longer controlled the military."

-Marshall, Bradley, Acheson and Harriman met with Truman again on April 9.
+Marshall, Bradley, Acheson, and Harriman met with Truman again on 9 April.
 Bradley informed the President of the views of the Joint Chiefs, and Marshall added that he agreed with them.
 Truman wrote in his diary that "it is of unanimous opinion of all that MacArthur be relieved.
 All four so advise."
 (The Joint Chiefs would later insist that they had only "concurred" with the relief, not "recommended" it.)

-On April 11, 1951, President Truman directed transmittal of an order to MacArthur, issued over Bradley's signature, relieving MacArthur of his assignment in Korea and directing him to turn over command to Matthew Ridgway.
+On 11 April 1951, Truman directed transmittal of an order to MacArthur, issued over Bradley's signature, relieving MacArthur of his assignment in Korea and directing him to turn over command to Matthew Ridgway.
 In line with Marshall's view, and those of the Joint Chiefs of Staff, MacArthur's relief was looked upon by proponents as being necessary to reassert the tenet of civilian control of the military.